Simone Casolo

 Most of my work on this matter is summarized in a chapter part of this book.

-Other studies were published on international scientific journals.
+Other studies were published in international scientific journals.
 You can find the whole list at my Google Scholar page.

 Category Name 2